 Yes.
 We enjoyed our time there and we look forward to going back.
 It’s the quietest beach we’ve stayed on.
 The soft sand, lack of amenities, and rough road to get there are all discouraging for less-adventurous RVers, so we got to enjoy a quiet, peaceful beach because of it.

-We did see locals visiting the beach from time-to-time, but short of a few off-road vehicles driving past once a day, it was rare.
+We did see locals visiting the beach from time to time, but short of a few off-road vehicles driving past once a day, it was rare.

 If you’re ready to start your Baja RVing adventure, then check out this list for our recommendations of what to pack for RVing in Baja.